KittyGiraudel/sass-guidelines/pages/en/_tools.md

   <p>If you want to plug SCSS lint into your Grunt build process, you will be pleased to know there is a Grunt plugin for that called <a href="https://github.com/ahmednuaman/grunt-scss-lint">grunt-scss-lint</a>.</p>
   <p>Also, if you are on the hunt for a neat application that works with SCSS-lint and the like, the guys at <a href="http://thoughtbot.com/">Thoughtbot</a> (Bourbon, Neat…) are working on <a href="https://houndci.com/">Hound</a>.</p>
 </div>

+### Stylelint

+[stylelint](https://stylelint.io/) is a mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
+It was originally developed to lint CSS but it can also [parses CSS-like syntaxes like SCSS, Sass](https://medium.com/@bjankord/how-to-lint-scss-with-stylelint-dc87809a9878).
+It has a wide range of [lint rules that can be customized](https://stylelint.io/user-guide/rules/list).
+There is also a stylelint config that can be used in your project that is based on these guidelines, [stylelint-config-sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines)